-Exodus says my Etheruem address is not formatted properly!
+Ethereum address is not formatted properly

-When inputting a receive address, or when scanning a QR code, into the Exodus Ethereum (ETH), Ethereum Classic (ETC), or any Ethereum-based token Send input area you may encounter a message like this:
+When inputting a receive address or scanning a QR code into the Exodus Ethereum (ETH), Ethereum Classic (ETC), or any Ethereum-based token Send input area you may encounter a message like this:

 Warning!
 The address is not formatted properly.
 Please double-check each character in the address.